micycle1/PeasyGradients/README.md

 ## Interpolation: Easing Functions
-Easing functions affect the behaviour of the gradient ramp between 2 adjacent colour stops.
-For a given percentage between two colour stops, an easing function maps this initial percentage to another, usually in some kind of non-linear relationship; this can result in more interesting gradients.
+Easing functions affect how the colours between two adjacent colour stops are composed.
+For example, with *linear* interpolation, a point in a `Gradient` which is midway between 2 colour stops is composed of 50% of the first colour and 50% of the second colour — there is a linear relationship between its position and the weighting of colour it receives from each colour stop.
+Other easing functions are non-linear (for example a point closer to one colour stop may in some cases receive more colour from the second colour stop) which can result in more interesting gradients.

-Certain easing functions suit some gradient types better than others — for example, `BOUNCE` works well with polygon gradients but rather more poorly with linear gradients.
+Certain easing functions suit some gradient types better than others — for example, the `BOUNCE` function works well with polygon gradients but rather more poorly with linear gradients.
+Therefore, as with colour spaces, experimentation with different interpolation functions is encouraged.

 ```
-todo
+todo code xample
 ```

 These are results:

+[image]

 These are the the available interpolation easing functions in PeasyGradients (accessible via the `Interpolation` enum):